Lars Rasmussen (handballer)

-Lars Rasmussen (born 9 April 1976) is a former Danish team handball player.
+Lars Rasmussen (born 9 April 1976) is a Danish former team handball player and coach.
 He was European Champion by winning the 2008 European Men's Handball Championship with the Danish national handball team.
-He received a bronze medal at the 2007 World Men's Handball Championship.
+This was the first time Denmark won a major international tournament.
+He also received a bronze medal at the 2007 World Men's Handball Championship and at the 2006 European Men's Handball Championship.